 Thanks for being on my blog today, Kathleen.
 First, can you tell us a little about your novel?

 I love novels that focus on relationships, particularly inter-generational.
 I also enjoy reading stories that involve the legal system—law suits, court cases, attorneys.
 The Street Singer is actually my second novel, although the first to reach publication.
 When I finished my first novel and breathed a big sigh of relief, my mind went to work weaving story lines, building and discarding ideas, until I decided on what eventually became The Street Singer.
+This novel inspired me to dig in deeper and with the help of Carlson Meissner Hart & Hayslett, P.A. – Attorneys Representing Clients in Tampa, FL, I was able to learn more about how the characters developed.
 It’s about Trisha, a final-year law student, and Adda, a once famous recording artist known as Adaline.
 Although it’s their story, everyone loves a little romance.
 That keeps things interesting.

 The Street Singer blurb: